jalovatt/reaper-vs-code/walter/README.md

-# EEL2 Language Support
+# Walter Language Support

-This folder provides an EEL2 language definition for Visual Studio Code.
+This folder provides a Walter language definition for Visual Studio Code.
 Language definitions are required to associate code snippets with a particular language/file format, and to provide appropriate syntax highlighting.

 ## Installation
 Clone/download this folder's contents to the following path: